Cipher Mining Inc (CIFR) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for CIFR stocks, with BTIG Research repeating the rating for CIFR by listing it as a “Buy.”
 The predicted price for CIFR in the upcoming period, according to BTIG Research is $6 based on the research report published on September 15, 2023 of the current year 2023.

-During the last 5 trading sessions, CIFR fell by -10.15%, which changed the moving average for the period of 200-days by +206.41% in comparison to the 20-day moving average, which settled at $2.75.
-In addition, Cipher Mining Inc saw 324.11% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CIFR rose by +8.55%, which changed the moving average for the period of 200-days by +252.78% in comparison to the 20-day moving average, which settled at $2.68.
+In addition, Cipher Mining Inc saw 353.57% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading